sseshachala/Deployments/ec2/README.md

 Testing
 =======

-All yml files stored in root of this directory are tests and can be run using as exampl:
+All yml files stored in root of this directory are tests and can be run using as example:

 ```
 ansible-playbook -i dev.inventory group_test.yml